gravitational/teleport/rfd/0171-database-session-playback.md

 - Record a predefined maximum number of rows per result.
 If this limit is exceeded, the rows will be truncated.
 In addition to this limit, the record will also ensure the Protobuf max message size is not exceeded.

-### Security

-Depending on the configured recording mode, the proposed database session recording additions will capture and store data from users' databases.
-This introduces considerations around data sensitivity and the potential exposure of confidential information within the session recording files.

-Like SSH session recordings, where users might execute commands revealing sensitive information, database session recordings can also contain sensitive data.

-Administrators can disable or configure the extent of session recording to address these concerns.
-By changing the recording options, organizations can tailor the recording behavior to their security policies and compliance requirements.
-Additionally, system administrators can configure stricter auditor roles to restrict access to sensitive information within the session recordings, ensuring only authorized personnel can view them.

 ### References